TaseskiCS/CVLens/README.md

 # 🧠 CVLens – Smart Resume Parser

 **CVLens** is a full-stack web application designed to simplify resume parsing.
 Users can upload resumes, which are automatically converted into structured JSON format.
-It's powered by modern web technologies and a custom-trained NLP model using spaCy.
+It's powered by our custom-trained NLP model using spaCy.
 Whether you're an individual job seeker or a developer looking to integrate parsing functionality into your application, CVLens makes resume data extraction seamless and accessible.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)